NolanBailey/NolanBailey/README.md

 # NolanBailey.github.io
-_ A website for my profile page _
+A website for my profile page.
-_ visit at nolanbailey.github.io _
+# Visit at nolanbailey.github.io